| |

 out in the snow.”

-read an article in the San Antonio Express-News about a little girl who had
+an article in the San Antonio Express-News about a little girl who had a new

-a new procedure called the Micro ETS.
-This procedure cured her sweating hands.
+procedure called the Micro ETS.
+This procedure successfully treated her

 “ As soon as I read it, I thought I’ve got to let her know,” Berryman